"Quality Outdoor Living Since 1995"

 What’s the payback period on a patio cover?

-For pure financial payback at resale: technically never, since you’ll recover 60-80% rather than 100%.
+For pure financial payback at resale: technically never, since you’ll recover a strong share of the cost rather than every dollar.
 For lifestyle payback: most homeowners feel the investment paid for itself within 2-3 years of enjoyment.
 The question isn’t “will I break even?” but “is the enjoyment worth the net cost?”
 For most families, the answer is yes within the first summer.

 Ready to Add Outdoor Living Value?